berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ### When should I call `page.solveRecaptchas()`?

 - reCAPTCHAs will be solved automatically whenever they **are visible** (_aka their "I'm not a robot" iframe in the DOM_).
 It's your responsibility to do any required actions to trigger the captcha being shown, if needed.
-- If you summon the plugin immediately after navigating to a page it will wait automatically until the reCAPTCHA script (if any) has been loaded and initialized.
+- If you summon the plugin immediately after navigating to a page it's got your back and will wait automatically until the reCAPTCHA script (if any) has been loaded and initialized.
 - If you call `page.solveRecaptchas()` on a page that has no reCAPTCHAs nothing bad will happen (😄) but the promise resolve and the rest of your code executes as normal.
 - After solving the reCAPTCHAs the plugin will automatically detect and trigger their [optional callback](https://developers.google.com/recaptcha/docs/display#render_param).
 This might result in forms being submitted and page navigations to occur, depending on how the site owner implemented the reCAPTCHA.